 - 2 tablespoons (30 grams) unsalted butter melted

 - Mustard or sesame seeds for the eyes

-On a lightly floured surface, knead the dough until smooth and elastic.
-Place in a lightly oiled large bowl, cover, and let rise until doubled, about 1 hour.
+- On a lightly floured surface, knead the dough until smooth and elastic.
+Transfer to a large bowl, cover with plastic or a towel, and allow to rise until doubled, 1-2 hours.

-Add 10 cups water and baking soda to a large pot and bring to a boil.
+- Preheat oven to 425˚F (220˚C).
+Place the 8 cups (2 liters) water and baking soda in a pot and bring to a boil.